bgascon/papa_shoe_horns/README.md

 ## Project Design
 ### Initial Process

-Usually one of the first things I do is create some rough layout sketches to place elements and get a feel for the user interaction.
+One of the first things I do is create some rough layout sketches to place elements and get a feel for the user interaction.
 \
 \
 ![initial wireframe](https://github.com/bgascon/papa_shoe_horns/blob/master/images/rough_wireframe.jpg)